openfun/joanie/README.md

 command each time you are pulling code from the project repository to avoid dependency-releated or migration-releated issues.

-Now that your Docker services should be up and running 🎉
+Your Docker services should now be up and running 🎉

-Note that if you need to run them afterwards, use the eponym Make rule:
+Note that if you need to run them afterwards, you can use the eponym Make rule:

 ```bash
 $ make run
 ```

-Now, you should be able to access to the API overview interface at [http://localhost:8071/api/](http://localhost:8071/api/).
+Now, you should be able to access the API overview interface at [http://localhost:8071/api/](http://localhost:8071/api/).

 Finally, you can check all available Make rules using: